brimdata/zed/beacon/README.md

-# Beacon Analysis on the Zng Data Lake
+# Beacon Analysis on the zql and zng

-The zng data lake (ZDL) provides a flexible and powerful foundation for security analytics.
-In addition to the zeek- and suricata-specific UX in the brim app, ZDL can be used to analyze security aspects of network and endpoint data along with cloud telemetry data to provide insights into beaconing, dns infiltration, and other related security concepts.
+Zng and zq provides a flexible and powerful foundation for security analytics.
+In addition to the zeek- and suricata-specific UX in the brim app, zql can be used to analyze security aspects of network and endpoint data along with cloud telemetry data to provide insights into beaconing, dns infiltration, and other related security concepts.

-> This directory contains working notes on how ZDL solves beaconing and related
+> This directory contains working notes on how zql/zng solves beaconing and related
 > analytics challenges.
 We will migrate the concepts worked out here into
 > reusable building blocks integrated into zq, zdl, the brim app, etc.

 ## RITA

-The mechanisms here are inspired by the techniques used in [RITA](https://github.com/activecm/rita).
+The mechanisms here are inspired by the algorithmic techniques used in [RITA](https://github.com/activecm/rita).

 RITA is a go program structured as a command-line tool that parses zeek logs,